-They make sure that mentees do not become co-dependent and rely on them as a crutch.
-Instead, they empower their mentees by giving them the space to make mistakes which enables them to learn valuable lessons through their own experiences.
+They make sure that mentees don’t become co-dependent and rely on them as a crutch.
+Instead, they empower their mentees by giving them the space to make mistakes.
+This enables them to learn valuable lessons through their own experiences.

-If I were only give a single piece of advice to my *future* kids, it most likely be ‘don’t judge people on their appearance or what they say, judge them by what they do’.
+If I were only to give a single piece of advice to the younger generation, it’d be since we *all* judge anyways, ‘don’t judge people on their appearance or what they say, judge them by what they do.’
 This also happens to apply perfectly when it comes to seeking a mentor.

-A great mentor understands that their each of their actions has an impact and that its essential for them to lead by example.
+A great mentor understands that their actions have a huge impact and that it’s essential for them to lead by example.

 Choosing the right mentor(s) is crucial in shaping your future, both professionally and personally.
 So, be sure to take your time.
 Observe their behavior and habits to evaluate whether they match what they ‘preach’.